pandashavenobugs/MqttResponsePatternBlogPost/README.md

 [Mqtt](https://www.hivemq.com/blog/mqtt-essentials-part-1-introducing-mqtt/#:~:text=MQTT%20is%20a%20Client%20Server%20publish/subscribe%20messaging%20transport%20protocol.) is a client server publish/subscribe messaging transport protocol and so popular in IoT projects.
 In this blog post I am going to get into [MQTT response pattern](https://www.hivemq.com/blog/mqtt5-essentials-part9-request-response-pattern/) not the basic.
 To checkout the MQTT essentials please get to [link](https://www.hivemq.com/mqtt-essentials/).

-### Warning: It is required that mqtt version is 5 to use mqtt response pattern
+### Warning: It is required that mqtt version is 5 to use mqtt response pattern in this tutorial

 ## Why Do We Need MQTT Response Pattern ?